Helen Codere: Rwanda

 After her work with the Kwakiutl, she expanded her work to the Tutsi and Hutu of Rwanda in 1959, during a time of revolution.
 "The general purpose of the Rwanda field research," she wrote, "was to study change."
 While in Rwanda, she was challenged to communicate in two languages – Kinyarwanda and French.
 She collected forty-eight autobiographies of Rwandan men and women: Tutsi, Hutu, and Twa of different ages, education levels, economic statuses and occupations, and along with other research that had been done, she studied the social change, focusing more on the problems and social tensions, rather than the functional theory of society.
-She viewed society has a "complex adaptive system" which was essentially a "bundle of relations".
-The autobiographies that she took showed the complexities of the caste system and also showed details of intercaste relationships, and the ways these were changing.
-Her studies about Rwandan social structure were carried out when that very social structure entered a period of rapid transformation.
+She viewed society as a "complex adaptive system," essentially a "bundle of relations."
+The autobiographies revealed the complexities of the caste system, details of intercaste relationships, and the ways these were shifting during a period of rapid transformation.